sstoupin/dtxrd/README.txt

 angles on the crystal rocking curve to produce rocking curve images (e.g., maps of the rocking curve's width, peak position, etc.)

+rctopo-fast - a version of rctopo optimized for fast processing of large datasets (array operations)

 seehdf - plots maps of 2D data contained in hdf4 and hdf5 files

 rcpeak - a tool to plot and perform fitting and analysis of a rocking curve